Samsung Galaxy Note 4: Miscellaneous

 The Galaxy Note 4 uniquely features an ultraviolet ray measurement sensor.

 Like the Galaxy S5, it is also equipped with heart-rate monitor, oximeter, among other, more common sensors (barometer, digital compass, front-facing proximity sensor, accelerometer, gyroscope).
 However, the Note 4 lacks the thermometer and hygrometer sensors which the Galaxy S4 and Galaxy Note 3 from 2013 were equipped with.

 The Air View feature is no longer useable with fingers like it is on the S4, Note 3, S5 and Alpha.
-However, it is still useable with the stylus.
+However, it is still usable with the stylus.

 The capacitive key on the left side of the home button is now a task key, whereas it has been a menu key for previous Galaxy Note series models.
 However, holding the task key for one second simulates a press of the menu key.

 Unlike its successor, the Galaxy Note 4 supports Mobile High-Definition Link (MHL), which can be used to connect the mobile phone to an HDMI display.

 Next to the wireless charging S View cover, another accessory for the device is the LED flip wallet (or LED dot case), which allows displaying the clock time through barely visible small pin holes on the front cover while closed.